 Most eBay sellers perform their own shipping.
 This can take a lot of time, and you have to think about shipping fees when you set prices for your products, but eBay does offer some significant assistance in the form of shipping discounts.
 You can get added perks if you achieve Top Rated Seller status, too!

 Make sure you take advantage of these discounts so that you can offer your customers the best possible shipping prices.

 For more advanced shipping suggestions, read our guide to ecommerce shipping solutions.

 eBay gives you the option to make your listings viewable globally for a small additional fee.
-But are you ready to deal with all of the challenges of international shipping?
-There are a lot of laws and regulations to deal with.
+But are you ready for the challenges of international shipping?
+There are a lot of regulations to deal with.